KulikDM/pythresh/docs/benchmark.rst

 outlier decision scores in the uncertainty.

-From the plot below, ``VAE`` performed the worst and was highly affected by the choice of the selected random state. ``DSN`` which is thresholder that overall performed well during the benchmark tests is also sensitive to randomness.
+From the plot below, ``VAE`` performed the worst and was highly affected by the choice of the selected random state. ``DSN`` which is a thresholder that overall performed well during the benchmark tests is also sensitive to randomness.
 To alleviate the effects of randomness on for the thresholders, it is recommended that a combined method be used by